e257-fi/tackler-ng/tackler-cli/CRATES.md

 ## Project Status

-This is Technology Preview Release of the rusty Tackler.
+The project is in Technology Preview Release phase of the rusty Tackler.

 The [Tackler Journal Format](https://tackler.e257.fi/docs/journal/format/) is fully supported, as are all transaction backends ([Filesystem](https://tackler.e257.fi/docs/usage/#storage-selector)